-In June of 2014 Ljubljana was awarded the prize of being the Green Capital of Europe in 2016, beating Oslo, Umea, Nijmegen and Essen to the prize.
-The panel was particularly impressed by the progress Ljubljana has made towards its green vision over the past decade and its commitment to sustainable living.
-The award is given to the city most committed to improving the urban environment, the city that has a well-established record of achieving high environmental standards and that is truly committed to ambitious goals for future environmental improvement.
+In June of 2014 Ljubljana was awarded the prize of being the Green Capital of Europe for 2016, beating Oslo, Umea, Nijmegen and Essen to the prize.
+The panel was particularly impressed by the progress Ljubljana made towards its green vision over the past decade and its commitment to sustainable living.
+The award is given to the city most committed to improving the urban environment, that has a well-established record of achieving high environmental standards and that is truly committed to the ambitious goals set out for future environmental improvement.

-Our Ljubljana has a truly green soul, goes above and beyond the call of duty to increase awareness of environmental issues and has reinvented the old core of its city centre to become an oasis for pedestrians and cyclists.
-The awards continued to roll in for Ljubljana in April 2015 when the city was awarded the Tourism for Tomorrow award by the World Travel and Tourism Council, a prestigious award for the most sustainable travel destination.
+Ljubljana has a truly green soul, goes above and beyond the call of duty to increase awareness of environmental issues and has reinvented the old core of its city centre to become an oasis for pedestrians and cyclists.
+The awards continued to roll in for Ljubljana in April 2015 when the city was awarded the Tourism for Tomorrow award by the World Travel & Tourism Council, a prestigious award for the most sustainable travel destination.